- Socialization is the critical stage of development for a puppy.

 A primary factor in choosing when to send a puppy to a new home is the socialization period.
 According to veterinarian and behaviorist Dr. Sally Foote, the socialization period in puppies typically lasts from between 6 and 12-to-14 weeks of age.

-Socialization of a puppy during this period has a huge effect on the behaviors, confidence, and attachments the dog will have throughout his lifetime.
-It’s also the time when the puppy will form a strong bond with the humans taking care of him.
+Socialization of a puppy during this period has a huge effect on the behaviors, confidence, and attachments the dog will have throughout their lifetime.
+It’s also the time when the puppy will form a strong bond with the humans taking care of them.

 Learning From Littermates